Frequently Asked Question:

 What Are the Instruments Named Here?

-The following uniform terms are used in the Discography to describe the following instruments used in Irish traditional music.
+The following uniform terms are used throughout to describe the following instruments used in Irish traditional music.
 For more about traditional Irish instruments, I recommend consulting the The Companion to Irish Traditional Music (see the Bibliography).

 InstrumentBrief Remarks